ejmahler/SplineLibrary/docs/SplineAPI.md

 #### isLooping() const
 Returns true if this spline is a looping spline, and false if this is a non-looping spline.

+#### segmentCount() const
+Returns the number of segments in the spline.
+As indicated in the [glossary](Glossary.md), most splines are piecewise functions.
+Internally, this library refers to these pieces as "segments".

+#### segmentT(size_t index) const
+Return the T value for the beginning of the specified segment index.
+Index should be less than segmentCount()